martinjaros/thesis/sources/6-gps.md

 As Earth shape is very complex, there are two layers of approximation used for computing position.
 Geoid is the equipotential surface, which describes mean ocean level if Earth was fully covered with water.
-Most recent geoid model is EGM96 which is used together with WGS84 reference ellipsoid.
+Most recent geoid model is EGM96 which is used together with [WGS84 reference ellipsoid][wgs84][@WGS84].
 This ellipsoid has semi-major axis of $a = 6378137$ meters and flattening $f = 1/298.257223563$.
+Note that ellipsoid flattening is defined as

+$f = \dfrac{a - b}{a}$,

+where *b* is the semi-minor axis.
+The eccentricity is defined as

+$e = 2f - f^2$.

-Geodetic latitude is the angle between normal to the reference ellipsoid and the equator.
-Geodetic longitude is the angle between normal to the reference ellipsoid and the prime meridian.
+Geodetic latitude $\varphi$ is the angle between normal to the reference ellipsoid and the equator, longitude $\lambda$ is the angle between normal to the reference ellipsoid and the prime meridian.
+Because of the flattening, the normal does not intersect ellipsoid center.
+Geocentric latitude $\psi$ uses line running through the center instead of the normal,

+$\psi = \arctan [ (1-e)^2 \tan(\varphi)]$.

-Device position measured by GPS is defined by its latitude $\varphi_0$, longitude $\lambda_0$ and altitude
+Device position measured by GPS is defined by its geodetic latitude, longitude and altitude

 $h_{AMSL} = h_{WGS84} - h_{EGM96}$